-In compliance with Senate Bill 263, the following provisions apply to any student who travels more than 25 miles from campus to an activity or event that is organized or sponsored by the University, funded by the University, using a vehicle owned or leased by the University; or travel required by a student organization registered at the University.
+In compliance with state law and System Policy, the following provisions apply to any student who travels more than 25 miles from campus to an activity or event that is organized or sponsored by the University (including all class travel and field trips), funded by the University, using a vehicle owned or leased by the University; or travel required by a student organization registered at the University.
 These provisions apply to faculty, staff and students who engage in transporting students off campus on any University business or related travel activities.
 The following regulations are considered to be a minimum standard; departments may mandate additional procedures.
 Failure to comply with these requirements may result in the suspension of student travel for the department responsible for arranging the trip.

 Travel Planning and Documentation Requirements

 It is recommended that a designated staff member(s) and/or faculty accompany each student travel group.
 In the event that an advisor cannot attend the function with the student group, the group should become familiar with expectations for behavior and all procedures pertaining to student travel.
 The group should plan its itinerary in a manner that divides up the trip into reasonable segments, avoids driver fatigue, and incorporates the necessary safety precautions.